 - One more ingredient that helps significantly is vanilla or lemon extract.
 It tends to mellow out the flavors.
-I add my own homemade rum vanilla to my smoothies, ice cream, and desserts in general.
+You can also add my own homemade rum vanilla to my smoothies, ice cream, and desserts in general.
 I usually add a 1/2 tbsp.

 - Place all ingredients in a blender